 Figure 2.
 Tumor released its cells (CTCs), DNA fragments (cfDNA), and proteins to the blood

 Detecting cfDNA in blood plasma has been the mainstay of cfDNA detection and the majority of studies used blood plasma as a source of cfDNA.
 Blood sampling despite a very simple method, which provides an opportunity to scan the course of patients’ treatment, is not sensitive enough, which may lead to confusion.
 It has been demonstrated that low values of cfDNA in blood plasma can be detected in patients with benign prostate hyperplasia (BPH) (12-14) and even healthy subjects (15, 16).
-Detection sensitivity of cfDNA can be identified by two main factors: the reference gene and the method of measurement (12, 17).
+The detection sensitivity of cfDNA can be identified by two main factors: the reference gene and the method of measurement (12, 17).
 Since the levels of cfDNA in blood samples is not sufficient enough, it seems that quantitative PCR is the best option for measuring cfDNA in a blood sample (18-21).
 The study that was performed by Gordian et al demonstrated that for patients who have a prostate-specific antigen (PSA) between 4 and 10, patients with cfDNA values higher than 180 ng/ml have a high risk of prostate cancer, and finally, they suggested that measuring blood plasma cfDNA value will be beneficial to prevent unnecessary biopsy (19).

 Several studies have been performed to compare the values of cfDNA in patients with prostate cancer in comparison to patients with BPH and healthy subjects (20, 22).
 Khani et al illustrated the significant associations between cfDNA level and integrity and prostate cancer.
 Moreover, they claimed that the values of blood cfDNA and its integrity were higher in patients with BPH than healthy subjects, however, these were not statically significant (20).